-I love teaching, and I'm passionate about sharing my knowledge of photography and helping others express their photographic vision.
+I love teaching, sharing my knowledge of photography, and helping others express their photographic vision.
 I'm dedicated to making sure that every student who takes one of my workshops comes away with new skills, new inspiration, and new ideas about how they can express themselves through their photography.

 Cutting Through the Clutter

 The world of digital photography can be complicated and confusing.
 There's lots of conflicting information out there.
 I work hard to cut through the clutter and give students clear, simple advice that will help them improve their photography and better express their own unique view of the world through their photographs.

 It's one thing to watch an instructor talk about finding the right exposure, or demonstrating a Photoshop or Lightroom technique.
 You may think you understand it—until you try it yourself.